jorinvo/letsdo.events/readme.md

 ## Configuration

-No configuration is needed but most likely you like to make some adjustments.
+No configuration is required but most likely you like to make some adjustments.
 To overwrite defaults you can pass the path to a EDN file as first argument when running `lde.main`.
 For available options please have a look at the [config namespace](./src/lde/config.clj).